© 2025 St. Louis Public Radio

 The St. Louis Public Schools’ headquarters in July 2023 in downtown St. Louis.

-Robert Mason, who runs a real estate development firm, has dropped out of the race for the St. Louis Public Schools Board of Education.
+Robert Mason, who leads a local real estate development firm, says he is no longer running for the St. Louis Public Schools Board of Education.

 A photo of Robert Mason in a blue suit posing for a photo.